 For more detailed information on preparing for, and surviving, a hurricane or other major storm, visit Public Safety Canada’s Your Emergency Preparedness Guide, Before a hurricane and During a hurricane pages.
 For information on emergency preparedness for people with special needs, visit Public Safety Canada’s Emergency Preparedness Guide for People with Disabilities/Special Needs.

-- Hurricane season
+- Hurricane season travel tips

 - Natural disasters and civil emergencies

 - Typhoons and monsoons